fchasin/fda/README.md

+# Open FDA
+This is a crazy simple script that pulls data from the open FDA API and writes it to a csv.

 ### Installation
 Ensure that you're in a preferred python dev environment with pip installed, and run `pip install -r requirements.txt`